How to: Hydrate Like a Boss!

-As a hot yoga studio, you better believe we are serious about hydration due to the copious amounts of heat + sweat involved!
+As a hot yoga studio, you better believe we are serious about hydration!
 Hydration is important for SO many functions of your body — You know this!
-What you may not know though is if you are showing up to class a couple times a week or more, you are losing a significant amount of body weight in sweat!
+What you may not know though is if you are showing up to class a couple times a week or more, you are losing a significant amount of sweat… and turns out, your sweat is not just water!

 Hydration is an all-day event (Sorry, guzzling water right before class is a rookie mistake😅)